feinorgh/video_normalization/README.md

 Audio is automatically reencoded to Opus, i.e. *it is not preserved as-is*.

+**Concurrency:** Multiple instances of this script cannot safely run on the same source directory at the same time.
+Each instance should operate on separate directories to avoid conflicts and ensure correct encoding output.

 ## Exit Codes

 0. Success or all files skipped